Back to the Index

 What is a feature vector?

 A feature vector is a row of feature values.
 A training sample for a model includes a feature vector and the label(s).
-In inference pipelines, a feature vector in the input to a model that returns a prediction.
-In online inference pipelines, we use the entity_id ( primary key) to return a feature vector of precomputed features for the model.
-The returned feature vector may be joined with on-demand features to produce the final (encoded) feature vector used by the model to make a prediction.
+In inference pipelines, a feature vector is the input values to a model that, in turn, returns a prediction.
+In online inference pipelines, when you have a feature store, you can retrieve a precomputed feature vector.
+For this, your online application provides the entity_id ( primary key(s)) that is used by the feature store to return a feature vector of precomputed features for the model.
+The precomputed feature vector may be joined with on-demand features to produce the final (encoded) feature vector used by the model to make a prediction.

 Examples of feature vectors